What is a Golf Trolley Battery Lead

 Fitting a battery cable is one of the easiest tasks.
 To fix a broken golf trolley with no power or intermittent current where the golf trolley cuts see the support page.
 This page has full instructions and videos on how to fit a new golf trolley battery lead.

 Purchasing and fitting new battery lead is simple and easy.
 We supply a fast delivery time and its easy to fit.
-This gets you back on the golf course playing your 18 hole round in no time.
-Purchase a battery lead
+This gets you back on the golf course playing your 18 holes round in no time.
+Purchase a golf trolley battery lead

-Types of Battery – Lithium Battery or Lead Acid
+Types of Battery – Lithium or Lead Acid

-Most of the golf trolleys have lead acid batteries.
-The lifespan of a Golf trolley battery varies according to the type and use it is put through.
+Most of the golf trolleys have lead-acid batteries.
+The lifespan of a battery varies according to the type and use it is put through.
 The newer type is the Lithium battery.
 This is much lighter and can take a full discharge without damage occurring.
-It also has a much longer life span and can do around 1500 cycles compared to the lead acid battery of around average of 300 cycles.
+It also has a much longer life span and can do around 1500 cycles compared to the lead-acid battery of around an average of 300 cycles.

 It is important it is cared for in a specific way, this will preserve the battery’s life span.
-For example a 12 volt lead acid battery can not be discharged below 9 volts because it causes irreparable damage to the battery.
-If a golf trolley is starting to get low on the display indicator, then its advisable to turn off the power to the trolley before the battery gets discharged below 9 volt level.
-The problem with discharging below the 9 volt level is it causes the capacity to reduce by around 60% or more.
-This means when trying to recharge the battery it will charge only around 30-40% .
+For example, a 12-volt lead-acid battery can not be discharged below 9 volts because it causes irreparable damage to the battery.
+If a golf trolley is starting to get low on the display indicator, then its advisable to turn off the power to the golf trolley before the battery gets discharged below the 9-volt level.
+The problem with discharging below the 9-volt level is it causes the capacity to reduce by around 60% or more.
+This means when trying to recharge the battery it will charge only around 30-40 %.
 Normally the light on the charger will show full but the battery will only manage around 75% of the golf course.
 This is depending on the course and conditions of course.